The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Stability of solutions and proof of existence

-As a conclusion of the previous paragraph, so far we now know that \eqref{mono} and \eqref{rate} hold true for $t\in(0,\varepsilon)$.
-But suppose that there exists $0<t_2<t_1$ such that $u_2^1(t_2)=u_2^2(t_2)$ or $w_2^1(t_2)=w_2^2(t_2)$.
-Because of the other quantities are still increasing, this is impossible.
-Therefore \eqref{mono} and \eqref{rate} hold true for all $t\in (0,t_1)$. \end{proof}
+As a conclusion of the previous paragraph, so far we now know that \eqref{mono} and \eqref{rate} hold true for $t\in(0,\varepsilon]$ with strict inequality.
+Let $\varepsilon\leq \varepsilon_1\leq t_1$ be the maximum $t$ such that \eqref{mono} and \eqref{rate} hold true for $t\in(0,\varepsilon_1]$ with strict inequality.
+As we can run an analogue of the above argument from $t=\varepsilon_1$, with suitable constants in front of all the integrals in \eqref{integral}, then necessarily $\varepsilon_1=t_1$.
+This completes the proof of the statement. \end{proof}